Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 </figure>

 Cognigy Insights enables you to select available Endpoint data for analysis using global filters.
 Once you have changed a filter setting, the corresponding data will be considered for the analysis report in Insights.
-The Global Filter options are available in all applications running in Cognigy Insights.
+The Global Filter options are available in all applications running in Cognigy Insights an filter settings have a global effect on all applications.

 !!! note
     The global filter options are available in all applications running in Cognigy Insights.